 - What Medicare is free?

-- Why do I need Medicare Part B?
+- How do I avoid Medicare Part B premium?

-- Is Medicare Part A enrollment at age 65?
+- Is there a penalty for not enrolling in Medicare Part B at age 65?

-- Does Medicare Part B pay for hospital stay?
+- How can I get Medicare Part B for free?

-- Do I need PIP if I have Medicare?
+- Do I need Medicare Part B if I have insurance?

 What Medicare is free?